permaweb/U/contracts/README.md

 # RebAR Contracts

-This folder contains the L1 contract to create a RebAR mint, and the SEQUENCER contract for RebAR.
-The L1 contract initiates a mint on the Arweave base layer and when this transaction is confirmed, the SEQUENCER contract can process the mint and update the users balance.
-Everything else (transfer, Foreign Call Protocol (allow / claim), balance) happens on the SEQUENCER contract.
+This folder contains the RebAR contract.
+The allows a mint to be initiated on the Arweave base layer.
+Everything else (transfer, Foreign Call Protocol -- allow / claim / reject) happens via Warp Sequencer.
 Once you enter the Permaweb, you are on L2.

 - [RebAR Contracts](#rebar-contracts)
   - [Build](#build)